UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 NO PAIRS UNLESS BOTH OF YOU ARE PRESENT.

-### Step 0b: Create a directory for lab06, and start lab06Funcs.py and lab06Tests.py in it
+### Step 0b: Create a directory for lab06, and start `lab06Funcs.py` and `lab06Tests.py` in it

-Create a ~/cs20/lab06 directory, and start a new file in it called lab06Funcs.py, using either emacs or idle3 as your editor.
+Create a *~/cs20/lab06* directory, and start a new file in it called `lab06Funcs.py`, using either emacs or idle as your editor.

 NOTE WELL: